raspberrypi/documentation/configuration/pin-configuration.md

 As of 15 July 2014, the Raspberry Pi firmware supports custom default pin configurations through a user-provided Device Tree blob file.
 To find out whether your firmware is recent enough, please run `vcgencmd version`.

+## Actions on Device Pins during Boot sequence

+During the bootup sequence, the pins go through various actions.

+1. Reset.
+Pins default to inputs with default pulls.
+The default pulls for each pins are described in the [datasheet](../hardware/raspberrypi/bcm2835/BCM2835-ARM-Peripherals.pdf)
+2. Setting by the bootrom
+3. Setting by bootcode.bin
+4. Setting by dt-blob.bin (this page)
+5. Setting by the GPIO command in config.txt (see [here](config-txt/gpio.md))
+6. Additional firmware pins (e.g. UARTS)
+7. Kernel/Device tree.

+Note that it may take a few seconds to get from stage 1 to stage 4.
+During that time the GPIO may not be in the state expected by attached periperals (as defined in dtblob.bin or config.txt).
+Since different GPIO's have different default pulls, chose a GPIO that defaults to pullups as required by the periperhal on reset, or delay the periperals startup until stage 4/5 will have been reached.

 ## Providing a custom Device Tree blob

 In order to compile a Device Tree source (`.dts`) file into a Device Tree blob (`.dtb`) file, the Device Tree compiler must be installed by running `sudo apt-get install device-tree-compiler`.
 The `dtc` command can then be used as follows: